Foster care is the temporary care of children and young people up to age 17 by trained and accredited foster carers.

-What supports can I receive as a carer?
+What support do I receive as a carer?

 Foster care is a volunteer role where the goal is to return the child or young person to their family when it's safe or appropriate.

-While you are responsible for caring for the child day to day, you are also part of a care team that makes joint decisions regarding the child in your care.
-This team includes your foster care agency and the Victorian Government’s Department of Health and Human Services.
+While you are responsible for caring for children day-to-day, you are also part of a care team that makes joint decisions regarding the child in your care.
+This team includes your foster care agency and the Victorian Government’s Department of Families, Fairness and Housing.

-In addition to support from your agency, you also receive financial support to contribute to the day-to-day costs of caring, such as:
+In addition to support from your agency, you also receive financial support to cover the day-to-day costs of fostering, such as:

 - day-to-day care requirements

 The Foster Care Association of Victoria (FCAV) is another resource that provides foster carer advocacy, information and support when you need it.
 Once you’re an accredited foster carer, your agency will assist you in joining FCAV.
-FCAV also offer training and education for foster carers through their Carer Kafe initiative.
+FCAV also offer training and education for foster carers through Carer Kafe.

 Can a foster care placement become permanent?